goreleaser/goreleaser/www/docs/customization/snapcraft.md

 [supported Linux distros](https://snapcraft.io/docs/core/install), with automatic and transactional updates.

+!!! warning

+    Snapcraft packages can't be build inside a Docker container.

 You can read more about it in the [snapcraft docs](https://snapcraft.io/docs/).

 Available options: